-The Plan Steering Committee and the SHPO made a deliberate effort to raise the level of participation by Native Americans in the planning process.
+- The Plan Steering Committee and the SHPO made a deliberate effort to raise the level of Native American participation in the planning process.
 Tribal representatives were fully engaged in committee work and outreach efforts.
-Tribal governments and THPOs were afforded an opportunity to review and comment on drafts.
-Evidence of this inclusion is the Native American Perspective on Historic Preservation found on page 11 of this document as well as inclusion of several strategies and action items intended to address the concerns voiced in various forums.
-In addition, the document has been written and edited in an attempt to make sure that the full range of cultural resources are given equal weight and consideration.

-- In addition to Native Americans, early in the planning and public participation process, the steering committee and the SHPO prioritized reaching out to representatives of communities typically under-represented in historic preservation work. - Accompanying each action item is the identification of entities projected to lead and/or support implementation of each task.
-Also included is identification of the year in which the action item is to be implemented as well as the product or accomplishment.
+Tribal governments and THPOs were afforded an opportunity to review and comment on the draft.
+Evidence of this inclusion is the Native American Perspective on Historic Preservation beginning on page 6 of this document as well as inclusion of several strategies and action items intended to address the concerns voiced in various forums.
+In addition, the document has been written and edited in an attempt to make sure that the full range of cultural resources are given equal weight and consideration. - In addition to Native Americans, early in the planning and public participation process, the steering committee and the SHPO prioritized reaching out to representatives of communities typically underrepresented in historic preservation work. - Accompanying each action item is the identification of stakeholders anticipated to assist implementing the action items.
+Also included are products or outcomes associated with the planned action.
 The intent of including this level of detail is to convey to stakeholders that the action items have tangible and measurable results. - Throughout the planning process, many worthy ideas and needs were articulated.
-However, including all or too many worthy ideas results in a plan that is unwieldy and unfocused.
-Therefore, included herein are goals and strategies deemed attainable in the five-year planning period.
+However, including all or too many ideas results in a plan that is unwieldy and unfocused.
+Therefore, included herein are goals and strategies deemed attainable in the five-year planning timeframe.

-In Review: The Washington State Historic Preservation Plan: 2014-2020: Getting the Future Right
+In Review-The Washington State Historic Preservation Plan 2014-2019: Getting the Future Right

-As Washington's historic preservation community looks ahead to the 2021-26 planning cycle, it is useful to look back over preservation accomplishments during the most recent five-year plan cycle.
+As Washington's historic preservation community looks ahead to the 2021-2026 planning cycle, it is useful to look back over preservation accomplishments during the most recent five-year plan cycle.
 For context, Getting the Future Right was drafted as Washington was recovering from the effects of the 2008 economic recession.
-As a result, Getting the Future Right was tailored to help local and state land-use decisions-makers learn about and implement tools to aid economic and community development initiatives.
+As a result, Getting the Future Right was tailored to help local and state landuse decision-makers learn about and implement tools to aid economic and community development initiatives.
 A few notable examples of accomplishments over the past five years include the following: